wbond/oscrypto/docs/kdf.md

 >     :param key_length:
 >         The length of the desired key in bytes
 >
+>     :raises:
+>         ValueError - when any of the parameters contain an invalid value
+>         TypeError - when any of the parameters are of the wrong type
+>
 >     :return:
 >         The derived key as a byte string
 >     """